BrenoShelby/EDA-iMDB/README.md

 # Exploratory Data Analysis - IMDb
 Everybody who knows me know I like movies as much programming.
-Then, I've been decided to make this notebook with the purpose of practicing my programming skills on R language, actually, I've still studying it.
+Then, I decided to make this notebook with the purpose of practicing my programming skills on R language, actually, I've been still studying it.
 And, to show some insights about movies, for example, do you know about the nerd supremacy in cinema?
 Nerdy movies have always dominated the cinema and I can proof (~~hehe~~).

 I choose a [IMDb dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) and selected some questions I wanted to answer.
 Follow below: